Washington State Legislative Internships

-Taking advantage of Evergreen's proximity to the capital of Washington state, this internship presents the opportunity to observe firsthand the development of public policy in that arena.
+Taking advantage of Evergreen's proximity to the state capital, this internship presents the opportunity to observe firsthand the development of public policy in the legislative arena.
 Drawing from the social sciences and systems and change theory, students explore the evolving systems of law, regulation, and governance.
-Students will learn about proposed legislation on a variety of contemporary policy issues.
+Students will learn about proposed legislation on a variety of contemporary issues facing the state of Washington.
 They will reflect on the dynamics of the legislative process as a means for making change.

 Student performance for the internship is evaluated by the faculty sponsor, field supervisors, and legislative office staff.

 Olympia students use CRN 20248 (16 credits) or 20249 (variable credit), Tacoma students use CRN 20250 (16 credits) or 20251 (variable credit).

 This offering will prepare you for careers and advanced study in:

 community studies, government, law, political science, public interest advocacy, public policy, and social issues

 Interns work an 8 a.m. to 5 p.m. assignment at the State Capitol.
 Seminars and other meetings with faculty and intern colleagues will be scheduled during that work week.

 Located in: Olympia